 Where collectivism holds that the life of the individual is only justified in service to the group; individualism regards the individual not as a slave, but as a sovereign being (as an end in oneself and not a means to the ends of others) that owns their own life.

 (Observe the powerful influence of ethics on politics: altruism, the ethics that upholds self-sacrifice as a noble ideal, leads to collectivism, the politics of sacrificing the individual to the group; rational egoism leads to individualism.)

 Statism is the opposite of capitalism

 Where a capitalist society regards the individual as a sovereign being, a statist society holds that the individual’s life belongs to the state, to be sacrificed (altruism) for the good of the collective (collectivism).
 Examples of statism include communism, tribalism, (unlimited), theocracy, monarchy, apartheid, (pure) democracy, socialism, nationalism, fascism (corporatism), and all the hyphenated versions of capitalism which are some form of “mixed economy” welfare statism.

-Where they may differ in appearance, all forms of statism adhere to the principle that the individual’s fundamental purpose is to be sacrificed for the good of the group.
-The only difference between the different forms of statism is to what extent and to which group the individual is sacrificed for, i.e., the commune, tribe, “the people,” majority, monarch, god, race, society, nation, “the poor,” etc.
+Where they may differ in appearance, all forms of statism adhere to the principle that the individual’s fundamental purpose is to be sacrificed for the good of others.
+The only difference between the different forms of statism is to whom and to what extent the individual is sacrificed for, i.e., the commune, tribe, “the people,” majority, monarch, god, race, society, nation, “the poor,” etc.

 Given the inherent dangers of the arbitrary use of force by the government poses to the freedom of the individual, every aspect of the use of force is regulated by an objective rule of law.